Benefits of Parks in Your Community

 2. Clearing the Air

-In cities, air pollution from cars and industry can reach dangerous levels for the residents.
+In cities, air pollution from cars and industrial plants can reach dangerous levels for the residents.
 Planting trees in recreation areas can combat this problem.

 3. Providing Connection Space